iwanders/analysis-ithc-iptsd/README.md

 # Analysis

+## Goals
 Okay, so the main goals for me are:

 - Get a better understanding of how this all works, what data is there, how is it used, just for learning.
 - Fix the button glitching that happens with my Surface Pro 9 and Slim Pen 2.
+See the [Barrel Detection](#barrel-detection) section.
+- Make the 'contact' detection more reliable.
+(Support what they call `Zero force inking`).
 - Tilt seems glitchy at times, depending on pen angle.
 - Perhaps make the pen position less 'wavy'.